 ABSTUDY financial support

 As an Indigenous student, you may be eligible for ABSTUDY payments from the government to help support you while you study.
 ABSTUDY can help you with your costs for education, accommodation, living, travel expenses and prescription medicines.

 The Indigenous Tutorial Assistance Scheme (ITAS) is a student-driven tutoring program to help you with your study and prepare for your assignments.
 Tutoring can help increase your understanding of concepts, build your study skills and boost your confidence.
-The one on one setting also lets you focus on overcoming any problem areas you might have, paving the way for you to succeed at university.
+The one-on-one setting also allows you to focus on overcoming any problem areas you might have, paving the way for you to succeed at university.

 Am I eligible?

 You will need to meet the following criteria to be eligible for tutoring: